blynkkk/blynkkk.github.io/Widgets.md

 ```

 It also contains ```to``` field.
 With this field you may define receiver of email in the app.
-In that case you don't need to specify receiver on hardware :
+In that case you don't need to specify receiver on hardware:

  ```cpp
  Blynk.email("Subject", "Your message goes here");